 - The Federal Ministry of Education and Research (BMBF) is largely responsible for research policy;

-- The Federal Ministry for Economic Affairs and Energy (BMWi) is responsible for innovation and technology policy, and some areas of R&D policy;
+- The Federal Ministry for Economic Affaires and Climate Action (BMWK) is responsible for innovation and technology policy, and some areas of R&D policy;

 - The Joint Science Conference is the main body coordinating research policies of the federal government and state governments;